 Not only is time off crucial for recharging and staying healthy, but there are also benefits to companies as well: Bosses who take vacation time offer the opportunity to develop leaders from within the organization, giving them the chance to take the wheel.

 Does it leave more work when you return?
 Sure—but you’ll be recharged and better equipped to handle it.
 And knowing a vacation is coming up can make you more focused and motivated to get things done, cutting down on wasted time.

-Not only is taking time off essential but so is using it to getaway.
+Not only is taking time off essential but so is using it to get away.
 Most workers, when they do take time off, use half or less of that time for travel.
-Those who use most of their vacation time for actual vacations – so-called mega-travelers – reported the greatest happiness of all.
+Those who use most of their vacation time for actual vacations – so-called mega-travellers – reported the greatest happiness of all.

 Build Your Inspiration

 If you don’t take the time to slow down, you won’t have the space to think and get inspired.
 More and more leaders are taking the time to meditate—even if that means scheduling 15 minutes out of their day to do nothing.

 The space to think and reflect helps us to solve problems, discover solutions to dissatisfaction, and work through tensions.
 Ideas and epiphanies can come when our minds are working through issues when they’re not focused on something else.

 Get Out of the Office

 If you’re in charge, you’ve got the power to set the tone toward vacation policy at your company: Show that time away is a demonstration of dedication to being at your best and giving your best to your company.